francesco-innocenti/francesco-innocenti.github.io/_posts/2025-07-18-Energy-based-Transformers.md

 ---

->  📖 **TL;DR**: *Energy-based Transformers (EBTs) can be seen as one-layer predictive coding networks with only part of the input unclamped.
+>  📖 **TL;DR**: *Energy-based Transformers (EBTs) learn a scalar energy function parameterised by a transformer.
 Empirically, EBTs show promising scaling and reasoning properties on both language and vision tasks.*

 This is a short note on the recent paper [Energy-Based Transformers are Scalable Learners and Thinkers](https://arxiv.org/abs/2507.02092).